How Long Do You Have to Wear a Retainer?

 First, Why Do Teeth Shift?

 Let’s start by answering the more immediate question – why do we need retainers in the first place?
+Why do teeth shift?
 Why don’t teeth just stay where the orthodontist puts them?
 After all, isn’t that what the braces or Invisalign treatment was for?

 Believe it or not, the period just after your braces or Invisalign are removed is when your teeth are most at risk of shifting.
 This is because the fibers in the gums are still remodeling to the new tooth position.